Baptistemontan/leptos_i18n/docs/book/src/usage/07_router.md

 ## Localized path segments

-You can use inside the `i18nRoute` the `i18n_path!` to create localized path segments:
+You can use the `i18n_path!` macro inside the `I18nRoute` to create localized path segments:

 ```rust,ignore
 use leptos_i18n_router::i18n_path;